 At the Factory, Blair rushes downstairs to meet us.

 “We want to talk the business end here.
 Then just socialize,” as I kiss Blair on the cheek.

 He goes all a’twitter, so we just walk up to Andy’s office.

 “Boys, I’m just finishing up to meet you in Union Square.”

 “You mentioned you have a proposition for us.
 Best to talk business here, then socialize at Max’s.”

 “Come with me,” he says.
 Our entourage of two keeps up as we go into a downstairs studio, where there is a contraption called a Big Shot.

 “It’s a new Polaroid, for taking portraits,” Andy explains.

 It looks like something out of the 19th Century.
 You have to move the camera to focus on the subject.
 The photos already taken are large and show clear images with surprising depth.
 I instantly know how to utilize this new technology – we can take the photos all over the country of the kids in Jace’s Places.
-Rather than tell stories, we’ll just show beautiful kids who need to be saved.
+Rather than tell stories, we will just show beautiful kids who need to be saved.
 Teen Jesus genius.

 He frowns.
 “Can’t you come up with something better than a photo shoot.”